Daniele Barbaro: Biography

-He was born in Venice, the son of Francesco di Daniele Barbaro and Elena Pisani, daughter of the banker Alvise Pisani and Cecilia Giustinian.
-Barbaro studied philosophy, mathematics, and optics at the University of Padua.
-He has been credited with the design of the university's botanical garden.
+He was born in Venice, the son of Francesco di Daniele Barbaro and Elena Pisani, who was daughter of the banker Alvise Pisani and Cecilia Giustinian.
+Barbaro studied philosophy, mathematics, and optics at the University of Padua and became a member of the faculty there in 1540.
+In 1545, Barbaro financed and supervised the construction of the University of Padua's botanical gardens and has been credited their design.
+This is the world's oldest Botanical Garden.
+A marble arch was later erected in his honor at the University.